vlang/v-analyzer/README.md

 Bring IDE features for the V programming language to VS Code, Vim, and other editors.

-v-analyzer provides the following features:
+The features provided by v-analyzer include:

 - code completion/IntelliSense
 - go to definition, type definition